Founded in 1971, the Genealogical Society of Vermont is dedicated to assisting genealogists everywhere who are researching their Vermont ancestry.

 Genealogical Society of Vermont

 Randolph, VT 05060-0014

-The 2015 Fall Meeting of the GSV will be held October 31st at the Rokeby Museum in Ferrisburgh, VT.
-Details will be posted under "Upcoming Events" as they become finalized.
+The 2015 Fall Meeting of the GSV will be held October 31st at the Rokeby Museum in Ferrisburgh, VT beginning at 9:30 a.m.
+Details are posted under "Upcoming Events".

 The Spring 2014 (vol 19 # 1) issue of Vermont Genealogy was mailed out in May.
 All GSV members as of Spring 2014 should have received this issue.
 The Table of Contents for this issue is shown via the Publications button.
 The Fall 2014 issue is in progress.

 (a Microsoft Power Point presentation given at the fall GSV meeting by Scott Reilly from the VT State Archives)